DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-28-gentrification-is-rain.md

 1. When people with higher-income move into a neighborhood predominantly occupied by low-income households.
 2. When people with higher-income move into a neighborhood predominantly occupied by low-income households ***AND*** when low-income households are forced out of a neighborhood by economic pressure.

-People who use the term under either definition generally understand two other things: higher-income people moving into a gentrifying neighborhood tend to be white, and low-income households in those neighborhoods tend to be black and brown people.
+People who use the term under either definition generally understand two other things: higher-income people moving into a gentrifying neighborhood tend to be white, and low-income households in those neighborhoods tend to be African-American and Hispanic.

 It's worth noting the racial implications of gentrification because while the pressures that push people out of a neighborhood are economic, the status of whether or not gentrification has occurred in a neighborhood is (for better or worse) typically measured by race due to the strong [correlation between race and income](https://home.treasury.gov/news/featured-stories/racial-inequality-in-the-united-states#:~:text=In%20addition%2C%20Black%20and%20Hispanic,as%20shown%20in%20Figure%204.).
 Thus, gentrification can reasonably be translated into one of two pseudo-definitions: